AlibabaIncubator/Lero-on-PostgreSQL/README.md

 ---

 ## Run the Demo
-In this demo, we use an independent server to simulate most of the features of Auncel.
+In this demo, we use an independent server to simulate most of the features of Lero.
-Auncel is mainly composed of two stages:
+Lero is mainly composed of two stages:

 1. generate different execution plans according to different policies
 2. use a model to select an optimal execution plan